BlueBrain/sonata-extension/source/sonata_config.rst

    Property                       Requirement  Description
    ============================== ============ ==========================================
    ...                            ...
 Same as in `components`_
-   type                           Optional     The type of the population of one of these types:
+   type                           Optional     The type of the population, one of:
                                                   * :ref:`biophysical <biophysical_node_type>`
                                                   * `virtual`
                                                   * `single_compartment`